 - Wolf Rider Wipeout – Grab a boogie board and ride the surf.

-Soak up some thrills at The Disneyland Hotel’s 2 winding waterslides that feature replicas of the original Mark 1 Monorail trains.
+Soak up some thrills at The Disneyland Hotel’s Monorail Pool and two winding waterslides that feature replicas of the original Mark 1 Monorail trains.
 Make a big splash from the approximate 25-foot-high, 180-foot-long Red Monorail slide or enjoy a more relaxing splashdown atop the 13-foot-high, 80-foot-long Yellow Monorail slide.

 A 2-lane mini slide designed for smaller children also spills out into a small pool, while pop jets, fountains and a surging waterfall add to the fun.
 This nostalgic water play area is topped by a “Disneyland” sign reminiscent of the park’s classic years.